 God is our refuge and strength, always ready to help in times of trouble.
 Psalm 46:1, NLT

+“Peter was too slow to reach out to Jesus.
 But Jesus was not too slow to reach Peter, in plenty of time.”

 Editor and creative director.
 Lizzy’s background is in filmmaking and design.
 She is obsessed with good typography and visual balance.
 Her favourite hobby is hoarding blank page notebooks and calligraphy tools.